sinai-dev/Outward-Mods/README.md

 You **cannot** use this mod with any other mods enabled (other than Configuration Manager), or if Debug Mode is enabled.

+## Custom Multiplayer Limit [Deprecated]
+Allows you to set a custom multiplayer limit for online play when you are the host.

+The config can be managed through the [Configuration Manager](https://github.com/Mefino/BepInEx.ConfigurationManager), or by editing the file at `BepInEx\config\com.sinai.custommultiplayerlimit.cfg`.

+This mod makes no changes to game mechanics or balancing, the only thing it does is raise the player cap and attempts to fix some bugs.